cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-27-my-python-development-environment-for-production-ready-software-projects.md

 published: false
 ---

-I switched to writting production-ready Python code 6 months ago (I did use it before, but only for small scripts, I didn't treat it seriously).
+I switched to writting production-ready Python code 6 months ago.
-Before that, I was a mostly a Java/JavaScript/R developer.
-Why did I switch?
+Why?
 Because of AI, obviously.
+It's clear (to me) that big ~~money~~ opportunities are all over AI these days.
+Aand guess what's the de facto programming language for AI?
+Yep, it's that one.

+I've used Python it before, but only for small scripts.
+For example, [this script](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/scripts/fetch_all_youtube_videos.py) over here scrapes metadata fromm all the YouTube videos on my channel to create [this](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/_data/youtube-videos.json) JSON file that I latter use to nicely display [on a static page](https://www.cesarsotovalero.net/youtube) of this website.
+As you can [see here](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/.github/workflows/update-youtube-videos.yml), this little script runs in solo mode every Monday via GitHub actions.
+Doing this kind of thing in Python just way more convenient that, say, using Batch.
+Not only because the syntaxis more human friendly, but also because the interpreter is natively integrated in all Unix distros.
+Isn't that cool!

+So yeah, Python is powerful.
-I wanted to build AI applications (RAG, Agents, image generation, etc.).
+But I didn't treat it seriously just util recently.[^3] When I wanted to build AI applications (RAG, Agents, GenAI tools, etc.) for the *real world*.
-Wether you and me like it or not, Python is the language of choice for that.
+Then I realized that wether you like it or not, Python is the language of choice for that.

+So I decided to give it a serious try, and to my grate surprice I've found that Python, and all things around it, have really improved a lot in the last decades.

+Just three examples:

+1. Python has created a very complete ecosystem of libraries and tools for processing and analysyng data.[^4]
+2. Python has got faster with optimized stactic compilers like [Cython](https://cython.org/).
+3. Python has made a good job in hiding its legacy ugliness (think `__init__`, `__new__`, etc.) to edulcorate developers ~~with good taste~~.

+Thanks to this and many other things, I'm now feeling a particular joy for the language.

-In the last 6 months, I've realized the huge gap in building a Python dev environment that is production-ready, versus the usual Jupyter notebook or small script approach.
+However, along this time, I've found that there is still a big gap between using Python for *production-ready apps*, versus the usual workflow for Jupyter notebook or script workflows.
-Moreover, I realized that the Python ecosystem has matured a lot in the last few years, compared to the time I used it before.
-To the point that I'm now feeling a particular joy for the language.
 In this post, I share the tools, libraries, configs, and other integrations that bring me joy and that I now use for building production-grade Python applications.
+This post is highly biases to the tools that I personally use today, and if you think I'm missing some some gem please let me/us know (preferibly in the comment session below).

 # Project Structure

-I prefer to use a monorepo (with backend and frontend) structure for my projects.[^1]
+I prefer to use a monorepo (with backend and frontend) structure for my Python projects.[^1]

 Why?

-- Because of my bad memory: I don't like code parts scattered across multiple repositories (it's not search friendly).
+- First and foremost, because of my bad memory: I don't like code parts scattered across multiple repositories (it's not search friendly).
 - Because multi-repo is unnecessary: I believe that if a project grows to the point that it needs to be split into multiple repositories, then it's a sign of over-engineering.
-- Because I'm lazy: I like to keep things as simple as possible, compile, test, containerize and deploy from a single location.
+- Because I'm lazy: I like to keep things as simple as possible, compile, test, containerize and deploy from a single location.[^5]

-I would like to have a tool that generates the project structure for me, but I haven't found one that I like yet.
+I would like to have a tool that generates the project structure for me, but I haven't found one that fits me yet.
-So I use a custom template that I created, which is inspired by the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org/).
+In the past, I used [CCDS](https://cookiecutter-data-science.drivendata.org/), a project initialization tool tool mostly for Data Science projects, it's very good but its not targeting developers as its core users.

-Here's the typical project structure that I use up to level 2 in the directory hierarchy, I'll go through each part later in this post:
+Here's the typical structure of a project with a frontend-backend architecture (I'll go through each subpart later in this post):

 ```markdown
 project/